subaisara/DSND_Project1/README.md

 - Looking at previous visitors experience, for who paid cleaning fees, did they actually got a cleaner room than other visitors who did not pay for it?
 Dataset is available here: https://www.kaggle.com/airbnb/seattle/data.

+## Files
-## Files uploaded in the repository
+Files uploaded in the repository
 - Seatle_AirBNB.ipnb - jupyter notebook.
 - Seatle AirBNB Data.zip - zip file with data exported from Kaggle.
 - seattle_image.jpeg - photo included in the jupyter notebook.